geertsemalab/geertsemalab.github.io/_pages/publications.md

 ## Group highlights

 **At the end of this page, you can find the [full list of publications](#full-list-of-publications).
-New papers will be avialable on [bioRxiv](https://www.biorxiv.org/search/author1%3AHylkje%2BGeertsema%20jcode%3Abiorxiv%20numresults%3A25%20sort%3Arelevance-rank%20format_result%3Astandard).**
+New papers will be available on [bioRxiv](https://www.biorxiv.org/search/author1%3AHylkje%2BGeertsema%20jcode%3Abiorxiv%20numresults%3A25%20sort%3Arelevance-rank%20format_result%3Astandard).**

 {% assign number_printed = 0 %}
 {% for publi in site.data.publist %}